 We're proud to be constructing a natural gas distribution system that will connect customers to natural gas in the Municipality of Arran-Elderslie, Municipality of Kindcardine and Township of Huron-Kinloss.

 We are constructing a distribution system to connect customers in Chesley, Paisley, Inverhuron, Tiverton, Kincardine, Lurgan Beach, Point Clark, Ripley, Lucknow and the Bruce Energy Center.

 EPCOR's distribution system will consist of 2 components:

 - A larger diameter pipeline that will be the backbone of the system and transport gas to each of the communities, approximately 120 km.

 - Smaller diameter medium-density polyethylene (MDPE) distribution piping that will be constructed with each of the communities to directly serve homes and businesses, approximately 178 km.

 The Ontario Energy Board (OEB) awarded EPCOR the project in April 2018, and approved our Leave to Construct application in July 2019.

-The pipeline will commence at Dornoch at an interconnection with Union Gas and will extend westerly from Dornoch to the Bruce Energy Center, then extending south to serve Inverhuron, Tiverton, Kincardine Lurgan Beach and Point Clark.
+The pipeline will commence at Dornoch at an interconnection with Union Gas and will extend westerly from Dornoch to the Bruce Energy Center, serving Paisley and Chesley, then extending south to serve Inverhuron, Tiverton, Kincardine Lurgan Beach and Point Clark.
 The pipeline will then extend east to serve Ripley and Lucknow.
 The map below illustrates the routing of this pipeline.
-Click on the image to

 The route selection process